Urigo/angular-meteor-base/README.md

 meteor create --example angular2-boilerplate
 ```

+## NPM Scripts

+This boilerplate comes with predefined NPM scripts, defined in `package.json`:

+- `$ npm run start` - Run the Meteor application.
+- `$ npm run test` - Executes Meteor in test mode with Mocha.
+- `$ npm run test:ci` - Executes Meteor in test mode with Mocha for CI (run once).

 ## Boilerplate Contents

 This boilerplate contains the basics that requires to quick start with Angular2-Meteor application.